Tencent's stellar share rally sees it surpass Facebook in market value

 Also driving earnings has been its messaging-to-payment superapp WeChat which has amassed 980 million monthly active users, with 38 billion messages sent daily, while its Youtube equivalent, Tencent Video, has become the video streaming service with the largest paying subscriber base in China.

-That success has helped Tencent's stock more than double this year, making it Asia's most valuable company worth $522 billion on Tuesday and easily outpacing a 36 percent rise in the benchmark Hang Seng Index .HSI.
+That success has helped Tencent’s stock more than double this year, making it Asia’s most valuable company worth $522 billion on Tuesday and easily outpacing a 36 percent rise in the benchmark Hang Seng Index.

 That beat Facebook’s market value on Monday of $519 billion.
-Only Apple Inc (AAPL.O) with a market capitalisation of about $873 billion followed by Alphabet Inc (GOOGL.O), Microsoft Corp (MSFT.O) and Amazon (AMZN.O) are worth more.
+Only Apple Inc with a market capitalisation of about $873 billion followed by Alphabet Inc, Microsoft Corp and Amazon are worth more.

 Led by Chinese billionaire Pony Ma, Tencent this month reported a better-than-expected 69 percent rise in third-quarter net profit.